jacobadenbaum/TexTables.jl/docs/src/basic_usage.md

 the basic usage, primarily using several convenience functions that make it easy to construct common tables.
-However, these functions are a small subset of what `TexTables` is designed for: it should be easy to programatically make any type of hierarchical table and and print it to LaTeX.
+However, these functions are a small subset of what `TexTables` is designed for: it should be easy to programmatically make any type of hierarchical table and and print it to LaTeX.
 For more details on how to easily roll-your-own tables (or integrate LaTeX tabular output into your own package) using `TexTables`, see the Advanced Usage section below.